 To address these issues, we're focusing on a demand-based approach to bamboo cultivation.
 This means planning plantations based on specific industrial needs and ensuring a reliable supply chain.
 We're also exploring how waste from one industry can become raw material for another, such as using bamboo waste for products like bamboo charcoal or vinegar.

-Additionally, we're improving primary processing to enhance bamboo's quality and usability.
+Additionally, we're also targeting primary processing to enhance bamboo's quality and usability.
 This includes treatment and standardization of bamboo sizes for better construction and use in various products.
 We're also developing bamboo varieties suited to our region and setting up nurseries for large-scale production.

 Overall, the goal is to create a structured bamboo economy that adds significant value locally, similar to the impact of tea and petroleum in Assam.
 By integrating cultivation, processing, and industry needs, we aim to transform bamboo into a major economic driver for the region.